NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-Config-Settings.md

 # NuGet Configuration Settings
 There are a bunch of NuGet configuration values which can be set via the nuget.config file.
-Below is the summary of the NuGet config keys and their usage.
+Below is the summary of the NuGet config keys and their usage, note the keys are case sensitive.

 <table class="reference" border="1">
 <tbody>